Virginia Teacher Requirements for Audiologists and Speech-Language Pathologists

 - Holds a current and unrestricted Certificate of Clinical Competence in the area in which they seek licensure issued by ASHA, certification issued by the American Board of Audiology or any other accrediting body recognized by the board.
 Verification of currency shall be in the form of a certified letter from a recognized accrediting body issued within six months prior to licensure; and

-- Has passed the qualifying examination from an accrediting body recognized by the board within three years preceding the date of applying for licensure, or has been actively engaged in the respective profession for which he seeks licensure for one of the past three consecutive years preceding the date of application; or
+- Has passed the qualifying examination from an accrediting body recognized by the board within three years preceding the date of applying for licensure, or has been actively engaged in the respective profession for which he seeks licensure for one of the past three consecutive years preceding the date of application.

 Continuing Education Requirement